-The Disability Royal Commission is holding a series of public hearings around the country to gather evidence about violence, neglect, abuse and exploitation of people with disability.
+The Disability Royal Commission held a series of public hearings around the country to gather evidence about violence, neglect, abuse and exploitation of people with disability.

-Public hearings are formal proceedings in which witnesses give evidence, under oath or affirmation, about events and issues that are relevant to the Disability Royal Commission’s terms of reference.
+Public hearings are formal proceedings in which witnesses gave evidence, under oath or affirmation, about events and issues that were relevant to the Disability Royal Commission’s terms of reference.

-All public hearings of the Royal Commission are recorded and streamed live on the Royal Commission website.
-Every public hearing will have live captioning and Auslan-English interpreters.
+All public hearings were recorded and streamed live on the Royal Commission website.
+Every public hearing had live captioning and Auslan-English interpreters.